Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - CLITG003 ('Men on the Moon: Cosmic Voyages in the Early Modern Period', MA Course);

-- ARTFGE01 ('Magic, Demonology and Witchcraft in the Early Modern Period', Core Course of the MA in Early Modern Studies).
+- ARTFGE01 ('Magic, Demonology and Witchcraft in the Early Modern Period'; 'Utopia and the New World'; 'The Interpretation of Rabelais', Core Course of the MA in Early Modern Studies).

 |01-SEP-2012||Lecturer in French Renaissance Studies||SELCS (French)||UCL, United Kingdom|